jelic98/cv/index.md

 <div class="up3" markdown="1">
 __SCHOOL OF COMPUTING__

-Lead the exercise classes for three courses - Compiler Construction, Object-Oriented Programming and Introduction to Programming;
+Lead the exercise classes for three courses: Compiler Construction, Object-Oriented Programming and Introduction to Programming.
-standing before more than 100 students to facilitate the acquisition of complex knowledge has advanced leadership and communication skills.
+Standing before more than 100 students to facilitate the acquisition of complex knowledge has advanced leadership and communication skills.
 </div>